GPS Reception and Interference

 1. Right-click on GPS_Analysis () in the Object Browser.

-2. Select Properties ().
+2. Select Properties () in the shortcut menu.

-4. Clear Use terrain server for analysis in the Terrain Server frame.
+4. Clear the Use terrain server for analysis check box in the Terrain Server panel.

-Modeling the scenario's RF Environment
+Modeling the scenario's RF environment

 1. Select the RF - Environment page.